Matrix Gegenbauer Polynomials: the $2\times 2$ Fundamental Cases

-To complete the proof of the theorem we need to verify that the entry $(2,1)$ of $P_w D-\Lambda_wP_w$ is zero.
-This leads us to made exactly the same computation by changing $p$ by $n-p$. \end{proof}
+which is equal to zero by \eqref{new} with $\lambda=\frac{n+5}2$ and $m=w-2$.
+This concludes that the entry $(1,2)$ of $P_w D-\Lambda_wP_w$ is zero.
+To complete the proof of the theorem we need to verify that the entry $(2,1)$ is also zero.
+This is obtained making exactly the same computations, by changing $p$ by $n-p$. \end{proof}

 We introduce the weight matrix